GymMed/Laravel-Package-Translator/README.md

 #### Explanation of Arguments:

-{package}: The package path, e.g., Namespace/PackageName
+-   {package}: The package path, e.g., Namespace/PackageName
-{translateFrom}: The source translation file, e.g., en/app {translateTo}: The target translation file, e.g., lt/app {--comments}: (Optional) If you want to include comments.
+-   {translateFrom}: Language code with source translation file, e.g., en/app
+-   {translateTo}: Language code with target translation file, e.g., lt/app
+-   {--comments}: (Optional) If you want to include comments.
-{--force}: (Optional) If you want to force the operation.
+-   {--force}: (Optional) If you want to force the operation.

 usage example: